softwaredevelop/mql5/Indicators/MyIndicators/Session_Analysis_Pro.md

   * When a new bar opens, the indicator clears its buffers and recalculates the session logic from scratch.
   * This "clean slate" approach guarantees absolute data integrity and visual stability, preventing any synchronization issues between the buffers and the objects, while keeping the chart responsive during the bar's formation.

+* **History Optimization:** To keep template files small and chart loading fast, the indicator includes a `Max History Days` parameter.
+This limits the drawing of both graphical objects (boxes) and indicator buffers (VWAP lines) to the specified number of days, preventing the accumulation of thousands of obsolete objects in history.

 ## 4. Parameters

 * **Global Settings:**
   * `InpFillBoxes`: Toggles whether the session range boxes are filled or drawn as outlines.
+  * `InpMaxHistoryDays`: Limits the number of past days for which sessions and VWAP lines are drawn.
+Set to `0` to draw all history (warning: may result in large template files).
+Default is `5`.
   * `InpVolumeType`: Selects between `Tick Volume` and `Real Volume` for all VWAP calculations.
   * `InpCandleSource`: Selects the candle type (`Standard` or `Heikin Ashi`) for the **VWAP** calculation.
   * `InpSourcePrice`: The source price for the **Mean and Linear Regression** calculations.